vijay2706/elec/README.md

      This projecct is very useful at almost all places.
 We can produce power automatically by just walking.
 We can actually save many resources by using this project.

+ ## 5. THIRD EYE FOR BLIND
+ This is very simple project but it is very much useful to blind people.
+This is made with five ultrasonic sensors, blind people can detect objets in  five dimensional view around them.
+These five modules are connectec to differen parts of body.
+Among them, two for both shoulders, another two for both knees and one for the hand.
+When the sensor detects obstacle the device will notify th user through vibrations and sound beeps.
+The intensity of beeeping increases with decrease in distance and this is a fully automated device.